Maria Sharapova beaten by critic Eugenie Bouchard

 The 60th-ranked Bouchard screamed and jumped up and down after she won her first match in five meetings against the five-time major winner who had once inspired her to become a tennis player.

-If it had been billed as a grudge match it quickly morphed into one of the best contests on the women's Tour this season as both women refused to give each other an inch in a contest full of spectacular baseline rallies and momentum swings.
+If it had been billed as a grudge match it quickly morphed into one of the best contests of this season as both women refused to give each other an inch in a contest full of tension, spectacular baseline rallies and momentum swings.

-Bouchard prevailed in the end, and their handshake at the net was cordial.
+Bouchard prevailed in the end, and their handshake at the net was cordial, with Sharapova saying "well played."

+Although Bouchard has often said she has few friends on the women's circuit, she claimed afterward the locker room had been firmly on her side.

+"I was inspired because I had a lot of players coming up to me privately, wishing me good luck," Bouchard said in a news conference, without naming anyone.

 "Cheater"

-Although Sharapova's comeback after serving her ban had split opinion on both the men's and women's Tours with players including second-ranked Angelique Kerber and top-ranked Andy Murray criticizing tournaments for giving her a wild card, Bouchard has been the most vocal.
+Although Sharapova's comeback after serving her ban had split opinion among both male and female players, including second-ranked Angelique Kerber and top-ranked Andy Murray criticizing tournaments for giving her a wild card, Bouchard has been the most vocal.

 "She's a cheater and I don't think a cheater in any sport should be allowed to play that sport again," Bouchard told Turkish broadcaster TRT World on April 25, the day before Sharapova made a highly-anticipated comeback to tennis at an event in Stuttgart, Germany, where she would eventually reach the semifinals.